 By the end of the Second Intifada, which took place during the 2000-2004 period, the Palestinian government disproportionately expanded security personnel, overwhelmingly hiring males.
-This expansion has come at the expense of employment in public education.
-Public education is the main employer for educated females in the public sector, which hire half of this cohort in the West Bank.
-In this paper, I utilize the employment decline in public education as a quasi-natural experiment to examine the causal effect of changes in labor demand on the labor force participation of educated females.
-The findings show that the contraction of public education decreases the probability of their labor force participation.
-Markedly, the effect is limited to young educated females.
+This expansion has come at the expense of employing young educated females in the public education.
+In this paper, I utilize the employment decline in public education as a quasi-natural experiment to examine the causal effect of changes in labor demand on the labor force participation of the latter cohort The findings show that the employment contraction of public education decreases the probability of their labor force participation.